WildlifeDatasets/wildlife-tools/docs/index.md

 - The `train` module offers tools for fine-tuning feature extractors on the `WildlifeDataset`.
 - The `features` module provides tools for extracting features from the `WildlifeDataset` using various extractors.
 - The `similarity` module provides tools for constructing a similarity matrix from query and database features.
-- The `evaluation` module offers tools for creating and evaluating predictions using the similarity matrix.
+- The `inference` module offers tools for creating predictions using the similarity matrix.